A Day to Celebrate Down Syndrome

 Down Syndrome is not a death sentence…

-When you are given the diagnosis for your new born baby that he or she has Down Syndrome, it may seem like the end of the world, but really there are so many things to celebrate.
+When you are given the diagnosis for your new born baby that he or she has Down Syndrome, it may seem like the end of the world, but really it is a day to celebrate down Syndrome.
 I think that implementing a day to celebrate Down Syndrome is so appropriate for this reason.
 I think the scariest part of finding out was the unknown.
 What would our life be like?
 Would she talk?
 Would she ride a bike?
 Would she go to college?
 Leave the house?
 Get married?
 There were so many questions and it was so overwhelming.
 I am hoping to shed some light on how it’s really not the end of the world.

 Lean not on your own understanding…